apollographql/apollo-link/docs/source/links/state.md

 mutation as a tree of function calls for each field.
 These function calls resolve to data or another function call.

-The three most important things to keep in mind about resolvers in `apollo-link-state` are this:
+The four most important things to keep in mind about resolvers in `apollo-link-state` are this:

 1. The cache is added to the context (the third argument to the resolver) for you so you can write and read data from the cache.
 2. The resolver should return an object with a `__typename` property unless you've overridden the `dataIdFromObject` function to not use `__typename` for cache keys.
 This is necessary for Apollo Client to [normalize the data in the cache](/docs/react/basics/caching.html#normalization) properly.
 3. Resolver functions can return a promise if you need to perform asynchronous side effects.
+4. Query resolvers are only called on a cache miss.
+Since the first time you call the query will be a cache miss, you should return any default state from your resolver function.

 If any of that sounds confusing, I promise it will be cleared up by the end of this section.
 Keep on reading! 😀